MitchellMaliglig/rc0724-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- In JavaScript, when is scope determined?
+- In JavaScript, when is scope determined? at the time of creation of a function

-- What allows JavaScript functions to "remember" variables from their surroundings?
+- What allows JavaScript functions to "remember" variables from their surroundings? closures

-- What values does a closure contain?
+- What values does a closure contain? variables

 - When is a closure created?
+  when a function reference is created

-- How can you tell if a function will be created with a closure?
+- How can you tell if a function will be created with a closure? whenever you declare a new function and assign it to a variable

-- In React, what is one important case where you need to know if a closure was created?
+- In React, what is one important case where you need to know if a closure was created? useEffect

 ## Notes